What is polycythemia vera?

 The thicker blood caused by PV can raise your risk of blood clots, heart problems, and stroke.

-An increase in hematocrit means that your blood is getting thicker and flowing more slowly through your body, along with the oxygen it carries.
+An increase in HCT means that your blood is getting thicker and flowing more slowly through your body, along with the oxygen it carries.
 This can make you feel more tired and out of breath.

 Feeling tired or confused (also called brain fog) from low iron is frustrating